awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-quick-setup.md

 If you still see a problem with one or more Quick Setup results cards, then use the following procedure to troubleshoot the issue\.

 **Note**
 To investigate **Failed** associations for an **Organization** Quick Setup, you must sign in to the account with the failed association and use the following procedure\.
-The **Association ID** is not a hyperlink to the target account when viewing results from the master account\.
+The **Association ID** is not a hyperlink to the target account when viewing results from the management account\.

 **To troubleshoot a failed Quick Setup configuration**